shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 This user guide is a work in progress as is the OpenGD77, OpenGD77S, OpenDM1801 and  OpenRD5R firmware.

-Due to the rapid pace of development some of photos of screens are now out of date and not completely accurate.
+Due to the rapid pace of development some photos of screens are now out of date and not completely accurate.

 The photos will be updated when the firmware in a particular area stabilises